 - Mediterranean Summer Salad - a bright and fresh tomato salad with herbs

-- The Best Fattoush Salad Recipe - a tomato, cucumber, and radish salad with crusty bread
+- The Best Fattoush Salad Recipe - another great Lebanese salad with tomato, cucumber, and radish salad with crusty bread

 - Ful Medames (Egyptian Fava Beans) - a delicious fava bean dish that can be eaten as a dip with pita bread.